AndyObtiva/glimmer-cs-gladiator/README.md

 ### Multiple Language Syntax Highlighting

-Here is an exhaustive list of the file formats supported by [Gladiator](https://rubygems.org/gems/glimmer-cs-gladiator):
+Here is an exhaustive list of all the file formats supported by [Gladiator](https://rubygems.org/gems/glimmer-cs-gladiator) (if you would like support for more file formats, feel free to suggest in a [GitHub Issue](https://github.com/AndyObtiva/glimmer-cs-gladiator/issues) or submit a [Pull Request](https://github.com/AndyObtiva/glimmer-cs-gladiator/pulls)):
 1. C (`'c', 'h'`)
 1. C++ (`'cpp', 'cc', 'C', 'cxx', 'c++', 'hpp', 'hh', 'H', 'hxx', 'h++'`)
 1. C# (`'cs'`)